AhmedAbdelhamid19/Bless-Payments-Backend-Developer-code-challenge/SOLUTION.md

 ## 10- check that the product contain book/books, chip/chips, tablet/tablets
     the original code check the word of the input as it's and it might written as Book, Chips or Tablet (in upper case) which may cause wrong result
+## 11- formating in ToString() functions
+    in Sale class and SaleLine class the original code format the number with floating point to one way, which may differ from one country to another (Germany, Uk ...etc.) and it's important topic in dotnet that should be handled correctly